It is time to prepare your online store for Black Friday Cyber Monday!

 29. Are You Keeping an Eye On Your Biggest Competitors?

 Before, during and after formulating your marketing and site strategies, you want to keep a close eye on your biggest competitors.
 What products are they promoting?
 What deals are they offering?
 Subscribe to your competitors’ email lists today, to help you track their strategies so that you can make quick adjustments if you need to.
+Here are two guides to get you started:

 30. Are Your Reminders Set?